 If you take a driver’s ed course, you’ll have at least 6 hours with a certified instructor, but most schools will offer packages of varying levels.
-If you’re not comfortable practicing with a friend or family member, it’s worth it to pay a little extra for more hours with the instructor.
+In fact, if you’re not comfortable practicing with a friend or family member, it’s worth it to pay a little extra for more hours with the instructor.

-If you’re super nervous, practice in places and at times when not many people are out and traffic is light.
+If you’re super nervous, practice in places and at times when few people are out, and traffic is light.
 Don’t opt for rush hour traffic, nighttime, or rainy days until you’re more comfortable.
 Later, however, it is a good idea to practice with your instructor in these situations, so you can learn how to respond to various scenarios.